|

 the essence of communication and life as we know it.
 However you approach learning a language,

-Good old-fashioned sweat, consistent effort, and a healthy sense of humor will surely take you to your goal.
+good old-fashioned sweat, daily effort, and a healthy love of humor will surely take you to your goal. |

 |

-6 ~ Resume/docx/online 7 ~ Spencer Paint |
+5 ~ PLAY ~ 20 Qs Game 6 ~ Resume/docx/online 7 ~ Spencer Paint |

 |